mikabusante/mika_senior_checkpoint/tests/tier-04-extra-credit.md

 First, STOP AND COMMIT YOUR WORK.
 It is possible depending on your extra credit implementation that some of your other specs will break.
 Please commit right before starting with a message that clearly states that you've finished the other specs and are ready to move on to the extra credit.
 This will help us grade more easily.

-To get a total of 6 extra points, you may hook up the <CampusList /> component and <CampusForm /> component to the store.
+To get a total of 6 extra points, you may hook up the <CampusList /> component and <CampusInput /> component to the store.

 You may use vanilla redux OR react-redux bindings to do this.
 More details found below!